-In addition to the requirements of General Regulations G.1.3 and G.62 an appropriate MSc degree is a prerequisite for admission to PhD studies.
+In addition to the requirements of General Regulations G.1.3 and G.62 the MSc, MScAgric, MInstAgrar or other appropriate degree is a prerequisite for admission to PhD studies.
 Additional requirements and conditions can be specified by the Dean on the recommendation of the head of department and the supervisor.